matloff/fasteR/README.md

 [1] 1250
 ```

-As before, we could compactify this as
+As before, we could instead write a more compact version,

 ``` r
 > mean(Nile[Nile > 1200])